What to do when you don't have a workplace health program

 - Speak to managers about becoming an alcohol-free workplace and about leading by example.

 These are just a few of the quick wins your workplace could try.
-For more suggestions have a look at our strategies for healthy eating and drinking, physical activity, smoke-free and alcohol-free workplaces.

 Until next time,